-There is a lot of research out there suggesting that cannabis might be an effective and alternative natural treatment option for pain management.
-With a growing number of the population becoming dependent and addicted to harsh pharmaceutical pain relievers, cannabis offers hope.
+There is a lot of research out there suggesting that cannabis might be an effective alternative and natural treatment option for pain management.
+With a growing number of the population becoming dependent and addicted to harsh pharmaceutical opioid pain relievers, cannabis offers hope.

 The fact remains that there is still a lot we don’t know about cannabis and its pain fighting or blocking abilities.
 Sorting out the available information begins with recognizing that there is more than one kind of cannabis—and more than one kind of pain.

 If your doctor has suggested medical cannabis for pain, or if you’ve read about how cannabis might offer relief and are interested in learning more, this article is for you.

 Not all pain is created equally.
 Pain can actually be the result of any of several different physiologic processes, each of which responds to treatment differently.
 For example, a cut to your finger triggers your body’s inflammation response, part of which is pain.
 An anti-inflammatory drug, such as aspirin or ibuprofen, will lessen the pain.
 On the other hand, if diabetes has damaged your nerves, you might feel pain that has nothing to do with the inflammatory response, so ibuprofen won’t help.

 Part of the advantage of cannabis is that it appears to lessen pain by a different biochemical process than either of the other two main groups of painkillers (NSAIDs, like ibuprofen, and opiates, like morphine), making it a potential treatment for types of pain the others aren’t very good for, such as fibromyalgia.